 The results show strong lock-in effects for all program types before and after the reform.
 For some of the programs we observe slightly but not sustainable positive effects on the employment probability.
 The treatment effects are heterogeneous and vary with the program type as well as with the previous unemployment duration.
-The reform seems to have a positive impact on the treatment effects.
+The reform seems to have a positive impact on the treatment effects, and improve the effectiveness of the training program.

-Section 2 of this paper gives a short description of relevant labor market reforms and section 3 provides information on the data.
-Section 4 presents the applied methods, section 5 discusses the results and section 6 concludes.
+The rest of the paper is as follows.
+Section 2 of this paper gives a short description of the labor market reforms in Germany.
+Section 3 provides information on the data.
+Section 4 presents the econometric methods.
+Section 5 discusses the results and section 6 concludes.